AdguardTeam/KnowledgeBase/docs/general/license/transfer.md

 ## How to transfer a license to another AdGuard account{#transferaccount}

- 1. Go the first AdGuard account
+ 1. Go to the first AdGuard account
  2. Go to **Licenses** tab in the menu
  3. Find the license you want to transfer and click **Unbind from account**
     ![Click Unbind from account *mobile](https://cdn.adtidy.org/content/kb/ad_blocker/general/newaccount-transfer-to-account.png)